 - 1. Sharing Incentives (SI).
-A dynamic allocation mechanism is SI if $u_i(\mathbf{A}i^k) \geq u_i(\langle 1/n, \ldots, 1/n \rangle)$ for all steps k and all agents $i \leq k$.
+We say that a dynamic allocation mechanism satisfies SI if $u_i(\mathbf{A}i^k) \ge u_i(\langle 1/n, \dots, 1/n \rangle)$ for all steps k and all agents $i \le k$.
 In words, when an agent arrives it receives an allocation that it likes at least as much as an equal split of the resources.
-This models a setting where agents have made equal contributions to the system and hence have equal entitlements. - 2.
+This models a setting where agents have made equal contributions to the system and hence have equal entitlements.
+In such cases, the contributions are typically recorded, which allows the mechanism to know the total number of agents n in advance, as assumed in our setting. - 2.
 Envy Freeness (EF).
 A dynamic allocation mechanism is EF if $u_i(\mathbf{A}i^k) \ge u_i(\mathbf{A}j^k)$ for all steps k and all agents $i, j \le k$, that is, an agent that is present would never prefer the allocation of another agent. - 3.
 Strategyproofness (SP).
 A dynamic allocation mechanism is SP if no agent can misreport its demand vector and be strictly better off at any step k, regardless of the reported demands of other agents.
-Formally, a dynamic allocation mechanism is SP if for any agent $i \in N$ and any step k, if \mathbf{A}i^k is the allocation to agent i at step k when agent i reports its true demand vector and \mathbf{B}i^k is the allocation to agent i at step k when agent i reports a different demand vector, then $u_i(\mathbf{A}i^k) \ge u_i(\mathbf{B}i^k)$.
+Formally, a dynamic allocation mechanism is SP if for any agent i ∈ N and any step k, if A^k_i is the allocation to agent i at step k when agent i reports its true demand vector and B^k_i is the allocation to agent i at step k when agent i reports a different demand vector (in both cases all the other agents report their true demand vectors), then u_i(A^k_i) ≥ u_i(B^k_i).
 We avoid introducing additional notations that will not be required later.

 In the static setting, the fourth prominent axiom, Pareto optimality (PO), means that the mechanism's allocation is not Pareto dominated by any other allocation.
-Of course, in the dynamic setting it is unreasonable to expect the allocation in early stages to be Pareto undominated as we need to save resources for future arrivals (recall that allocations are irrevocable).
+Of course, in the dynamic setting it is unreasonable to expect the allocation in early stages to be Pareto undominated, because we need to save resources for future arrivals (recall that allocations are irrevocable).
 We believe though that the following definition naturally extends PO to our dynamic setting.